Renovating, restoring, or maintaining a historic building

 What should I do?

-- Check via Omgevingsloket whether you need to apply for a permit.
+- Check the Omgevingsloket website at to see if you need to apply for a permit.

-- Before applying for a permit, explain to the municipality what you want to do.
-The municipality can then immediately tell you whether this is possible and permitted.
-This will prevent you from submitting an application that will later be rejected.
+- Before you apply for the permit, explain to the municipality what you plan to do.
+The municipality can then tell you right away whether it is possible and permitted.
+This will help you avoid submitting an application that is later rejected.

-- Apply for the permit via the Omgevingsloket online.
+- Apply for the permit through Omgevingsloket online.

-- If it is not a major renovation, apply for the permit at least 8 weeks in advance.
+- Unless it is a major renovation, you should apply for the permit at least 8 weeks in advance.

-- If it is a major renovation, you must do this at least 6 months in advance.
+- If it is a major renovation, you should do this at least 6 months in advance.

-- In the case of a major renovation, the municipality will first make a draft decision on your application.
+- For major renovations, the municipality will first issue a preliminary decision on your application.

-- If you disagree with the draft decision, you can submit your opinion (view) within six weeks.
-Please state your reasons in your opinion.
+- If you disagree with the draft decision, you may submit your comments within 6 weeks.
+Please explain your reasons in your comments.

 What do I need?